-The HFRI Funds of Funds index (HFRI FOF) is an equal weighted index designed to measure the performance of hedge fund of fund managers.
+The HFRI Funds of Funds index (HFRI FUP) is an equal weighted index designed to measure the performance of hedge fund of fund managers.
 The more than 800 multi-strategy constituents are required to have at least \$50 million in assets under management and a trading track record spanning at least 12 months.
-The index includes both on and offshore funds and all returns are required to have at least \$50 million in assets under management and a trading track record spanning at least 12 months.
 The index includes both on and offshore funds and all returns are reported in USD.
-HFR Relative Value Index tracks investment managers with the intersement theses, and security on a valuation discrepancy in the relationship between multible securities.
-Managers employ a variety of fundamental and quantitative techniques to establish investment theses, and security on provide all coros etatives posses, identify attractive positions in which the instruments represents and the instruments represents and a tractice opportunity forte himitative) driven unbed indynoid across equility. also, but as opposed to ED exposures, the investment thesis is predicated on realization of a pricing discrepancy between related securities, as opposed to the outcome of the corporate transaction.
-HFRI Fund of Funds Conservative Index is an equal-weighted index representing funds or funds that invest with multiple managers focused on consistent performance and lower volatility via absolute strategies.
-HFRI ED: Merger Arbitrage strategies which employ an investment process primarily focused on opportunities in equily and equity related instruments of companies which are currently engaged in a corporate transaction.
+HFR Relative Value (Index tracks investment managers who maintain positions in which the risk is predicted on realization of a valuation discrepancy in the relationship between multiple securities.
+Which was necessary to the production of a valuation discrepancy in the relationship between multiple securities.
+Which was necessary to the value of the valu